Analyzing Experiment Results

 RunCollection(Run[Size], n=16)

-method automatically creates a RunCollection
+The load method automatically creates a RunCollection when

 given multiple run directories.